BlazingDB/blazing-notebooks-docs/docs/source/private_clusters/environments/index.rst

 =================

 BlazingSQL Notebooks app allows users to create custom environments, but by default we provide you two base environments built with RAPIDS-stable and RAPIDS-nightly.
-Those environments can'tempor be eddited and deleted.
+Those environments can't be eddited and deleted.

 RAPIDS-stable